MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 There are two ways to synchronize user profiles into the SharePoint User Profile Application service:

-- By creating a new SharePoint Active Directory Import (AD Import) connection with “**Trusted Claims Provider Authentication**” as the “**Authentication Provider Type**” in the connection setting.
+- By creating a new SharePoint Active Directory Import (AD Import) connection with **Trusted Claims Provider Authentication** as the **Authentication Provider Type** in the connection setting.
 To utilize AD Import, see [Manage user profile synchronization in SharePoint Server](/sharepoint/administration/manage-profile-synchronization).

     :::image type="content" source="../media/add-new-sync-connection-2.png" alt-text="add-new-sync-connection-2":::